Hypfer/Valetudo/docs/_pages/installation/dreame.md

 with a key burned into the SoC that then verifies the signature of the U-Boot bootloader, which in turn verifies the signature of the rootfs etc.

 On these robots, you **MUST** defeat the secure boot mechanism before making any modifications to the filesystem **or else you will brick your robot**.
-Don't worry though as the `install.sh` script included in the firmware built using [the Dustbuilder](https://builder.dontvacuum.me/) will take care of that for you.
+Don't worry though as the `install.sh` script included in the firmware built using <a href="https://builder.dontvacuum.me" rel="noopener" target="_blank">the dustbuilder</a> will take care of that for you.

 #### Note for advanced users